State Leadership Seminars

 Leadership For Service

 Student ambassadors truly put their service leadership learning into action after the seminar concludes.
-New HOBY alumni are challenged to complete 100 hours of service to their communities in the year following their seminar.
+Each year, HOBY alumni and volunteers are challenged to complete 100 hours of service to their communities.
 These Leadership for Service (L4S) hours are a tangible way for our new alumni to apply their passion and newly built leadership skills toward making a positive impact.
 Over 5,000,000 service hours have been logged by HOBY alumni since 1998, and that number continues to grow with HOBY alumni logging thousands of hours of service each year.
 As a certifying organization for the Presidential Volunteer Service award, we honor hundreds of students each year as they complete their service challenge.

 Program Outcomes